kenwals/shinrin-yoku/README.md

 Colours used are:

 - "Woodland" Green  (#4e5c28) : Used for headings and text when on light background.
 This colour is used as background on footer.
 - "Green Mist"  (#c9d3aa) : Used on the background of the body and navbar.
 - "Nador" Green  (#4F5C54) :  Used on the background of the mid section between hero image and about section.
 - "Lemon Grass"  (#9da19a) : Used for text shadow on the hero image text.
-- White                     : used for text.
+- White  (#FFFFFF) : used for text when on a dark background.
-- WhiteSmoke                : used for the footer icons.
+- WhiteSmoke  (#F5F5F5) : used for the footer icons.

 ![Site colour palette](assets/readme-files/colours-swatch.png)

-As colours are configured using rbga properties , these can be tweaked with opacity values to give more variety to the palette while keeping the uniformity.
+As colours are configured using rbga() properties, these can be tweaked with opacity values to give more variety to the palette while keeping the uniformity.

-**Icons** used are from fontawesome.com . these icons are visible on buttons , the sub heading of each card in the card gallery and for the social media icons in the footer.
+**Icons** used are from fontawesome.com .
+These icons are visible on buttons , the sub heading of each card in the card gallery and as the social media icons in the footer.

 **Images** used are ones I took myself.
 The original high quality images are located [here](https://photos.google.com/share/AF1QipNpAlgEAwPS5Pjltq_81afFH2kgaHUYhmgoE-poGQhNGkx4mknGbwwCHOTYylgYRw?key=bEFOWWloNGJ6REdpbEZDRzVjd3BROWREaEprTXF3).